FHA loan requirements in 2023

 Can you use down payment assistance with an FHA loan?

 While the FHA itself does not provide down payment assistance, you may be able to qualify for down payment assistance from state or local programs.
 A list of homebuying programs by state is available on the Department of Housing and Urban Development's website.
 The list is a great starting point if you're not sure where to look.

 Down payment assistance and other monetary gifts made toward your down payment, closing costs or toward the purchase of a home do require documentation and verification by your lender.
 There are various state and federal regulations at play that must be met to use gift funds toward a down payment.
 You'll want to verify that any options you're pursuing are approved sources of help by verifying them with your loan officer to ensure they meet FHA loan requirements.

 What is an FHA funding fee?

-The FHA funding fee includes both the upfront fee and monthly premium that borrowers must pay.
-These fees are known as the Upfront Mortgage Insurance Premium (UFMIP) and the Mortgage Insurance Premium (MIP).
-The upfront fee is equivalent to 2.25 percent of your mortgage amount.
+The FHA funding fee includes both the upfront fee and monthly premium that borrowers must pay for mortgage insurance.
+These fees are known as the upfront mortgage insurance premium (UFMIP) and the mortgage insurance premium (MIP).
+The upfront fee is equivalent to 1.75% of your mortgage amount.
 The MIP is a fee added to your monthly payment.
-This necessary fee protects lenders from potential loss.
-Borrowers can finance the funding fee by including it in their mortgage.
-If you refinance into another FHA loan, the fee is refundable.
+This fee protects lenders from potential loss.
+Borrowers can finance the upfront fee by rolling it into their mortgage.

 What is the interest rate on an FHA loan?